 Organizations that have received support from One for Democracy include the Voter Participation Center, the Voter Protection Corps, the Organizing Empowerment Project, Vote at Home, and New Florida Majority.

-Members of its advisory board include Tony Gavito, president of donor hub Way to Win; Heather Smith, former president of voter registration group Rock the Vote; and Billy Wimsatt, the executive director of donor group the Movement Voter Project.
+Members of its advisory board include Tory Gavito, president of donor hub Way to Win; Heather Smith, former president of voter registration group Rock the Vote; and Billy Wimsatt, the executive director of donor group the Movement Voter Project.